 - Shōjo (Demographic): In one world, Sasshi tries to give Arumi everything she would ever want to be happy.
 She doesn't want any of it.

-- Shout-Out: Many, though it'd be more appropriate to say they're parodying more than simply just referencing them.
+- Shout-Out: Many, though it'd be appropriate to say thee parodies involve more than simply other works.

 - Episode 3 follows Science Fiction in general, including shoutouts to 2001: A Space Odyssey, Star Wars and numerous Giant Mecha series.

 - Episode 4 includes a Panda who puts Sasshi through a training montage, Sasshi getting extremely muscular with constellation-shaped scars on his chest, Sasshi going Super Saiyan, arcade fighting games, and Bruce Lee in general.

 - Episode 6 is a general shout-out to Film Noir style Hard-boiled Detective and Mobster movies.

 - Episode 11 is a shout-out to war movies in general, including All Quiet on the Western Front, Patton, and others.

 - Episode 12 has dozens of references to American horror, science-fiction, and adventure movies, including, but certainly not limited to: Terminator, North by Northwest, The Shining, Speed Racer, Knight Rider, Twister, Jaws, Indiana Jones, Back to the Future, RoboCop, Die Hard, The Exorcist, Barbarella, Titanic (1997), A Nightmare on Elm Street, Escape from New York, Friday the 13th, Air Force One, and 2001: A Space Odyssey.

 - There's also a brief scene where Grandpa Masa says he always wanted to be a lumberjack...
 In the same episode, there's also references to war wounds.